IhebHaboubi/IhebHaboubi/README.md

 ### About

 I'm **Iheb**, a computer science student.
-Programming and building cool things is one of my multiple hobbies.
+Programming and solving challenging problems is one of my multiple hobbies.
 I'm currently practicing advanced algorithms and data structures :floppy_disk:.
 I've also started contributing to open source software :octocat: which has been an amazing learning experience.
 I'm very eager to dive into computer vision, reinforecement learning, and robotics software engineering in general :robot:.